KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * `services/binaryManager.js` for bundled binary existence checks and SHA-256 integrity verification
 * `utils/validateUrl.js`, `utils/sanitizeFilename.js`, `utils/rateLimiter.js`, and `utils/securityGuard.js` for input validation and abuse controls
 * isolated temp-directory processing with final output validation before files are moved into the approved download folder
+* normalization support for certain YouTube watch-page radio parameters such as `list=RD<videoId>&start_radio=1` when they still point to a single approved video URL

 The downloader remains intentionally restricted to approved YouTube single-video audio downloads and does not expose arbitrary command execution or renderer-side filesystem access.